vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

    enforce the corresponding configuration at your counter-parts side.

-   Routes that are sent from provider, rs-server, or the peer local-role (or if received by customer, rs-clinet, or the peer local-role) will be marked with a new Only to Customer (OTC) attribute.
+   Routes that are sent from provider, rs-server, or the peer local-role (or if received by customer, rs-client, or the peer local-role) will be marked with a new Only to Customer (OTC) attribute.

    Routes with this attribute can only be sent to your neighbor if your